Open 7 Days — Evening & Weekend Dental Care Until 10pm

 Expert care for complex cases

 • For broken-down, buried or difficult teeth, surgical extraction by an experienced dentist is the safest route — and for anxious patients, IV sedation makes the whole experience far easier.
-You'll be looked after by a skilled team in a calm, reassuring environment.
+You'll be looked after by our experienced oral surgery team in a calm, reassuring environment.

 • IV sedation is a safe and effective way to help patients who feel very anxious about treatment.
 It uses medication delivered into a vein to bring on deep relaxation — you stay conscious and able to respond, but feel calm, detached and much less aware of the procedure, and most people remember very little afterwards.
 That makes it ideal for difficult or multiple extractions, allowing the dentist to work smoothly while you stay relaxed throughout.